There are 26 panels each with multiple scenes united by a continuous landscape and sky.

 SECTION ONE

-The first scene depicts the natural world that existed here for millennia before humans arrived in North America.
+The first panel depicts the natural world that existed here for millions of years before humans arrived in North America.
 It is an autumn landscape painted in gold tones that transition smoothly from the colors of the building.

 *Humans crossed the Bering Strait into North America probably about 15,000 years ago.
 By contrast, humans evolved in Africa by 200,000 years ago and began moving into Asia and Europe by about 60,000 years ago.

-The next set of four panels represents the story of the indigenous tribes and the life they led in their “deep or southern valley,” giving us the word Yokaya (subsequently “Yokayo”) and the contemporary name Ukiah.
+The next four panels represent the indigenous tribes and life in their “deep or southern valley,” giving us the word Yokaya (subsequently “Yokayo”) and the contemporary name Ukiah.
 Native people flourished here for more than 10,000 years, developing a sustainable and efficient lifestyle.

 In fact, what we call California was a vast land whose natural bounty lent itself to the management techniques of its human inhabitants, giving rise to a large native population of about 300,000.
 California was possibly the most densely populated region north of Mexico in the years before Columbus arrived in the Western Hemisphere.

-Colonization of this land by Spain and then Mexico is represented by the vaquero in expanse, with a jagged line expressing the rupture experienced by the people who already lived here.
+Spanish and Mexican colonization of this land is represented by the vaquero in expanse, with a jagged line expressing the rupture experienced by the people who already lived here.
 The Gold Rush and the United States’ claim to California brought immigration.
-The unimaginable decimation of the Native population and their strength in the face of it is represented in endurance and truth.
+The unimaginable decimation of the Native population and their strength in the face of it are represented in endurance and truth.

 The Conference Center entrance splits the wall and mural in half.
 I used this division of the panels to also unite them by flanking the entrance with two pillars of society: education and labor.